 Margaret Hamilton

-NOTE: For the 85th anniversary of the The Wizard of Oz, Funko is releasing a second set of characters/figures, very much like the original releases back in 2011-2013.
-For reasons unknown to me, they're already for sale on the auction site but not on the official Funko site.
+NOTE: For the 85th anniversary of the The Wizard of Oz, Funko released a second set of characters/figures, very much like the original releases back in 2011-2013.
+For reasons unknown to me, they were for sale on the auction site well ahead of the official Funko site (they are now officially for sale on the Funko site, too).
 There are a couple of "chase" versions, which are special variations of the figures (such as "metallic"), produced in limited quantities and randomly distributed when one orders the regular production figures.
 In my mind, there will be a ton of 85th anniversary figures produced, and I'm not particularly interested in purchasing at this time.
 Every anniversary of The Wizard of Oz becomes a marketing money grab, and we're going to see a crap-load of assorted "collectible" junk before it's all over.

 The introductory price of this was $60 + shipping, and that's what Funko is still charging.
 On that big auction site, you may find it much cheaper, with free shipping.
 For some reason, the auction site had a large stock of these long before Funko did; early on, they were sometimes half of the official introductory price with free shipping (that's how I got mine, at $27).

 Among the more expensive but frequently available Wizard of Oz collectibles are the various Funko Pop! film characters released in 2011.
 One of the most desireable is seen at the left: The "Winged Monkey" metallic figure available only at the 2011 San Diego Comic Convention.
 Only 480 pieces were available, and today, there are more collectors who desire this Monkey than those who own it.
 For early 2024, the going price average has fallen to $1200+, in top condition.
 To fetch the highest price, the box must be in perfect condition.
 I obtained my piece--not in absolutely perfect condition--several years ago for a fraction of today's price...and I doubt I'd be willing to pay today's price for such a collectible.
 The Wicked Witch metallic version (480 pieces) was also available at the same convention.
-In 2024, it has far surpassed the price of the Monkey, averaging $1700+ for a near-perfect item.
+In early 2024, it far surpassed the price of the Monkey, averaging $1700+ for a near-perfect item...in August 2024, the value dropped to slightly below that of the Monkey, which remained unchanged.

 Another variation Funko Pop! that is commonly available is the limited-production "flocked" version of the Cowardly Lion.
 Unlike the smooth-surface production version, this limited version has a furry-velvet surface.
 A perfect version rose to just above $300 so far in 2024 (the version seen here would be rated perfect).

-A super-rare collectible--rarely for sale anywhere--is the "Kerk Guild's Soapy Characters from the Land of Oz" figures, released in 1939.
+A super-rare collectible—rarely for sale anywhere—is the "Kerk Guild's Soapy Characters from the Land of Oz" figures, released in 1939.
 With this set, seen at the right, as long as you have the original box, you have a desireable collectible.
 No box, less interest...although still highly sought after.
 There are very few of these complete sets available; they show up for online sale only once every few years.
-Unlike the Funko Pop! figures, this soap set can sometimes be purchased for much less money, perhaps because it rarely shows up anywhere and people don't know about it (I have not seen any of these sets or figures for sale for over three years now...the 2024 trend may be the same).
+Unlike the Funko Pop! figures, this soap set can sometimes be purchased for much less money, perhaps because it rarely shows up anywhere and people don't know about it.
 The figures were hand-painted.

 Mego produced a series of ultra-flimsy/cheap Oz characters in the early 1970s, along with a separately purchased playkit.
 The boxed Wizard figure you see at the left was produced for a very brief time; this boxed version was then discontinued and the Wizard figure was the only figure included in the playset...one had to buy the other six figures separately.